Castanhari/Geographical_Web_Analysis/README.md

-# Geographical_Web_Analysis
+# Geographical Web Analysis

-Shiny application for TerraBrasilis
+Shiny application for TerraBrasilis (instructions in the home directory of TerraBrasilis server).